-eventTime - A required floating-point number representing the presentation time at which the event starts on the RMP media presentation timeline, expressed as an offset in seconds from the startDate (as specified in Query RMP Media Time API, section 9.13.1).
+eventTime - A required floating-point number representing the presentation time at which the event starts on the RMP media presentation timeline, expressed as an offset in seconds from the startDate (as specified in Query RMP Media Time API, section 9.14.1).

-duration - An optional floating-point number representing the duration of the event in seconds.
+duration - An optional floating-point number representing the duration of the event in seconds. id - An optional number indicating the relative id of this event.